 When getting a loan on your owner occupied home, it can either be for business purposes (meaning the majority of the loan is for business use) or it can be for consumer purposes (meaning the majority of the loan is for personal use).

-Owner occupied hard money loans are not done by many lenders because there are specific laws that dictate the rules of what must be done.
+Most hard money lenders stay away from owner occupied properties because there are specific laws that dictate the rules of what must be done.
 And most lenders don’t want to deal with those rules, either because they don’t want to go through the trouble or because they don’t know them.

 We have taken the time to learn those laws and, as a result, we will do owner occupied hard money loans.
 Yes, there are a few rules to follow but they really aren’t that hard in most cases.

 Conventional loans are the most common type of mortgage.
 They can be done for owner occupied or investment properties.
 These loans offer the best rates and terms of all loans but also have the tightest restrictions on qualifying.